 Episcleritis is irritation and inflammation of the episclera, a thin layer of tissue covering the white part (sclera) of the eye.
-It occurs without an infection.
+It is not an infection.

-The cause is usually unknown, but it may occur with certain diseases, such as:
+The cause is often unknown.
+But, it may occur with certain diseases, such as:

 Exams and Tests

-The condition usually disappears without treatment in 1 - 2 weeks.
-Treatment with corticosteroid eye drops may relieve the symptoms faster.
+The condition most often goes away on its own in 1 to 2 weeks.
+Using corticosteroid eye drops may help ease the symptoms faster.

-Episcleritis usually improves without treatment.
+Episcleritis most often improves without treatment.
 However, treatment may make symptoms go away sooner.

 In some cases, the condition may return.
 Rarely, irritation and inflammation of the white part of the eye may develop.
 This is called scleritis.